Credit Cards will soon be accepted!!

 The following article describing the Club House was in the Employees Magazine, November 1928.

 Konstandinos N. Thomathakis, better known as Gust Thomas said it will take two more years to finish his much praised building, the “C” Hill Acropolis.
-Starting the building on April 14, 1929 with 14 helpers, Gust had made the three storey buildings into a basement garage, confectionery and boarding house.
+Starting the building on April 14, 1929 with 14 helpers, Gust had made the three story buildings into a basement garage, confectionery and boarding house.

 Gust said “My building has 7 doors, 21 windows and 6 porches.
 All the walls are two feet thick and it occupies 19,777 cubic feet of space.
 It requires 18,000 cubic feet of heat.
 I hauled all the rocks myself with a wheelbarrow from the top of the camp.
 The largest rock I hauled weighed 1200 pounds.
 The whole structure weighs 325 tons.”